paper-moon-apllo/pleethai/docs/en/README.md

 ## Overview
 GaifaaYeepun is a dictionary website project for Japanese, Thai, and English words/sentences, powered by Django.
-This project is designed for Thai people who are learning Japanese, and also Japanese people who are learning Thai.
+This project is designed for Thai people who are learning Japanese, and also Japanese people who are learning Thai language.

 ## Prerequisites
 ### Server